dgroomes/jshell-playground/api/README.md

   session.
 In a normal project, this would be our application and library code but in this project it is just a means to an end.
 * `runner/`.
 This sub-project contains the `public static void main` method to instantiate a JShell session and handle a custom event loop which continuously reads input and executes it in JShell.
-This sub-project is the is the interesting part of the project.
-In it, we explore the JShell APIs in the `jdk.jshell` package.
+This sub-project is the interesting part of the project.
+In it, we explore the JShell APIs of the `jdk.jshell` package.

 ## Instructions